MuhammadAbdullah95/Medical_AI_Assistant_agent_openai_sdk/README.md

 ## 📖 Example Query & Response

-> **User**: *"What are the causes of high blood pressure?"*
+> **User**: _"What are the causes of high blood pressure?"_

-> **Bot**: *"High blood pressure, also known as hypertension, can be caused by several factors such as unhealthy diet, lack of exercise, obesity, genetics, and stress.
-For more updated research on treatments, would you like me to check the latest studies online?"*
+> **Bot**: _"High blood pressure, also known as hypertension, can be caused by several factors such as unhealthy diet, lack of exercise, obesity, genetics, and stress.
+For more updated research on treatments, would you like me to check the latest studies online?"_

----

-## 🚧 Roadmap

-- [ ] Fine-tune retrieval for more accurate medical answers.
-- [ ] Integrate real-time patient symptom checker.
-- [ ] HIPAA/GDPR compliance checks for sensitive data.
-- [ ] Frontend web UI for production use.

 ---